 As the weather gets colder, the demands for dressing increase accordingly.
 There is still a lot of fun to be had on the water after summer’s end, so it’s worth acquiring or repurposing some basic gear to keep you paddling comfortably in lower temperatures.
 Selecting the right gear for colder temperatures usually is dictated between a core garment being a wetsuit or a drysuit and will depend on a number of circumstances.
 It should be noted that cold water paddling is for trained and experienced paddlers only.
 Exposure to freezing cold water can be lethal so it is not something that should be approached casually.

-Many suits are available on the market, so you’ll need to choose one based of the conditions you will be paddling in.
+Many suits are available on the market, so you’ll need to choose one based on the conditions you will be paddling in.
 Summer 3/2 suits (3mm body material and 2 mm in the arms and legs) are lightweight and ideal to take away the chill on days when the air temperature is warm but the water is cold.
 These are available in long and short sleeve options for comfort in different temperatures.
-A short sleeved wetsuit, also knows as a shorty, can help bridge the gap when it isn’t quite cold enough for a full wetsuit.
+A short-sleeved wetsuit also knows as a shorty can help bridge the gap when it isn’t quite cold enough for a full wetsuit.
 The heavier autumn and winter suits are usually between 4-6mm thick, yet very soft and pliable.
-Neoprene always stretches when wet, so if you are trying on a wetsuit for the first time, you want it fit snugly to keep you as warm as possible in the water.
+Neoprene always stretches when wet, so if you are trying on a wetsuit for the first time, you want it to fit snugly to keep you as warm as possible in the water.

 Hats and Hoods For Cold Water Paddling

 In cold conditions, a winter hat or neoprene hood is essential to reduce heat loss.
 The head can be extremely sensitive, especially to cold water immersion and the dreaded brain freeze.

 Once you’ve decided what to wear on your paddling outing, you can turn your attention to what you should bring with you on your SUP for both safety and convenience.